 Those who purchased CFAR were able to cancel and receive up to 75% of the non-refundable, prepaid trip costs back.

 First and foremost, this benefit is completely separate from Trip Cancellation coverage.
-Cancel For Any Reason is an additional benefit available to several travel insurance plans.
+Cancel For Any Reason is an optional benefit.
 For TravelSafe, you can add the Cancel For Any Reason benefit onto our Classic Plan, which makes it the Classic Plus Plan.

 For reasons like fear of disease, you would purchase Cancel For Any Reason.
 Should there be an outbreak in or around your travel destination, you'd have the option to cancel your trip.
 Had you been relying solely on the Trip Cancellation benefit, you would not be eligible for reimbursement, because fear of contracting pandemics and epidemics is not a covered reason for cancellation.

 In order to purchase CFAR from your travel insurer, you'll have to meet their conditions.
 For TravelSafe, we've outlined these conditions below:

 This will vary by company, but most companies require you to purchase Cancel for any reason coverage within 14-21 days of your original trip deposit.
 For TravelSafe, it's 21 days, giving you more time to purchase the insurance plan after you book your original deposit.

 Your best bet is to always purchase coverage as soon as you begin planning your trip.
 You can always make edits to travel dates and trip costs if they change as you go on.
 The most important thing is ensuring maximum coverage.